Dassault Mirage 2000: Greece

+Greco-Turkish Aegean standoff

-On 8 October 1996, seven months after the escalation of the dispute with Turkey over the Imia/Kardak islands, a Turkish F-16D jet crashed into the Aegean Sea after interception by Greek Mirages.
+On 8 October 1996, seven months after the escalation of the dispute with Turkey over the Imia/Kardak islands, a Turkish F-16D crashed into the Aegean Sea after interception by Greek Mirages.
 The Turkish pilot died, while the co-pilot ejected and was rescued by Greek forces.
 In August 2012, after the downing of a RF-4E on the Syrian coast, Turkish Defence Minister İsmet Yılmaz claimed that the Turkish F-16D was shot down in 1996 by a Greek Mirage 2000 with an R.550 Magic II near Chios island.
 Greece denies that the F-16 was shot down.
 Both Mirage 2000 pilots reported that the F-16 caught fire and that they saw one parachute.

 On 12 April 2018, a Greek Mirage 2000-5, part of a two-ship formation, crashed into the Aegean Sea north of the Skyros air base after being scrambled to intercept two Turkish F-16s that were in the disputed airspace.
 When the Mirage pair arrived in the area, the Turkish jets had already left.
 The Greek pilot died in the crash, which was attributed to Saharan dust in the air; both Mirage pilots were flying low in poor visibility.